Get help with your child's progress

 2. SENA will review your application and decide whether an assessment is needed:

 • Assessment is agreed: We'll make consistent needs-based decisions on provision to best support the assessed, and eligible needs that have been identified, communicating these effectively.
-This stage of the process is managed by a Case Manager, who will be in contact to introduce themselves and discuss the next steps with you - this person is not expected to change until your first final has been issued.
+This stage of the process is managed by a Case Manager, who will be in contact to introduce themselves and discuss the next steps with you.

 3. After the assessment, SENA will consider the information gathered about the child’s needs and progress and decide if a plan should be written.
 You'll be informed by letter or email of the assessment outcome, once all key information is received and reviewed.

 • EHCP is issued: you will be sent a copy, known as a ‘draft’.
-You will have 15 days to review this draft and offer your feedback, after which point the plan will be ‘finalised’.
+You will have 15 days to review this draft and offer your feedback and provide your school preference.
+We will then consult your preference school and the local authority's preferred school, if different.
+Schools or settings will have 15 days to respond to the consultation at which point the local authority will finalise the EHCP.
 Once it becomes a legal document, that must be upheld.

 How we decide if your child needs an assessment